asakusuma/service-worker-house-of-horror/README.md

-# Service Worker Kill Switch
+# Service Worker House of Horror

-POC for kill switch.
+Things that can go wrong in a service worker.